MicrosoftDocs/azure-devops-docs/docs/artifacts/start-using-azure-artifacts.md

 > [!NOTE]
 > Packages in the recycle bin still count as part of your storage consumption.
 Those packages get deleted permanently after 30 days.
 If you want to delete them sooner, navigate to your recycle bin and delete them manually.

-##### Q: I'm storing Artifacts but my storage consumption shows 0 GiB?

-A: 1 GiB is currently our lowest granularity, so you most likely haven't reached 1 GiB yet.

 ##### Q: How can I control how many days Artifacts are kept?

 A: You can set up the retention policies to delete packages automatically.
 For more information, see [How to use retention policies to delete old packages](how-to/delete-and-recover-packages.md#delete-packages-automatically-with-retention-policies).

 ##### Q: How can I delete specific packages?

-A: See [Delete and recover packages](how-to/delete-and-recover-packages.md) for details.
+A: See [Delete and recover packages](how-to/delete-and-recover-packages.md) for more details.

+::: moniker range="azure-devops"

+##### Q: What happens if I remove my Azure Subscription from my Azure DevOps organization?

+A: When you remove your Azure Subscription from your Azure DevOps organization, you only have access to the free tier.
+If you used more than 2 GiB of storage, you can only read packages.
+You can't publish new packages until you lower your storage below 2 GiB.
+Or, you can reconnect an Azure subscription to your organization and set up billing to increase your storage tier.

+##### Q: I'm storing Artifacts but my storage consumption shows 0 GiB?

+A: 1 GiB is currently our lowest granularity, so you most likely haven't reached 1 GiB yet.

 ##### Q: How long does it take for deleted Artifacts to reflect in the amount of billed storage?